squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 [:octicons-cpu-24: Plugin][12]

-Similarly, the [git-revision-date-localized][12] plugin adds support for adding a localized _last updated_ date at the bottom of each page.
+Similarly, the [git-revision-date-localized][12] plugin adds support for adding a localized _updated at_ and _created at_ date at the bottom of each page.
 It can be installed with `pip`:

 ```
 pip install mkdocs-git-revision-date-localized-plugin